Relintai/pandemonium_engine/doc/engine/voxelman.md

 If you want to implement your own meshing algorithm you can do so by overriding ``` void _add_chunk(chunk: VoxelChunk) virtual ```.

 VoxelMesher works similarly to SurfaceTool, so first you need to set colors, uvs, etc and then call add_vertex.
-They won't get reset, so for exaple if you want all your vertices to have a certain color, you can get away with setting it only once.
+They won't get reset, so for example if you want all your vertices to have a certain color, you can get away with setting it only once.

 ## Compiling